 In addition to the MBSR curriculum, mindfulness and yoga are embedded into the daily routine of all Trails Carolina students.
 Mornings begin with a guided breathing exercise, and the day closes with a yoga flow and meditation preparing them for a night of restful sleep.
 This routine encourages students to carry these practices back to the home environment, which can be both grounding and rewarding.

 Yoga provides both physical and mental benefits to students.
-Progressive research on trauma has shown that the impact of traumatic experiences are stored throughout one’s entire body (not just the mind).
-Yoga invites students to release this buried distress through flowing movement and focusing on the breath.
-Therapeutic yoga sessions serve as a vehicle for students to stand up taller, feel comfortable in their bodies, and empower them to access tools that they have had within themselves all along.
-This mind-body connection provides integral support to the traditional clinical modalities used at Trails.
+Research on trauma has shown that the impact of traumatic experiences are stored throughout one’s entire body (not just the mind).
+Yoga invites students to release this buried tension through flowing movements and focused breathing.

 For more information on MBSR, please go here: